Lux-AI-Challenge/Lux-Design-S1/specs.md

 There are two unit types, [Workers](#Workers), and [Carts](#Carts).
 Every unit can perform a single action once they have a [Cooldown](#Cooldown) &lt; 1.

 All units can choose the move action and move in any of 5 directions, North, East, South, West, Center.
-Moreover, all mobile units can carry raw resources gained from automatic mining or resource transfer.
+Moreover, all units can carry raw resources gained from automatic mining or resource transfer.
 [Workers](#Workers) are capped at 100 units of resources and [Carts](#Carts) are capped at 2000 units of resources.

 Whenever a unit moves on top of a friendly [CityTile](#CityTiles), the City that [CityTile](#CityTiles) forms converts all carried resources into fuel.

-There can be at most one mobile unit on tiles without a [CityTile](#CityTiles).
+There can be at most one unit on tiles without a [CityTile](#CityTiles).
 Moreover, units cannot move on top of the opposing team’s [CityTiles](#CityTiles).
 However, units can stack on top of each other on a friendly [CityTile](#CityTiles).

 If two units attempt to move to the same tile that is not a [CityTile](#CityTiles), this is considered a collision and the move action is cancelled.